oracle/docker-images/OracleDatabase/SingleInstance/README.md

     sqlplus system/<your password>@//localhost:1521/<your SID>
     sqlplus pdbadmin/<your password>@//localhost:1521/<Your PDB name>

+If you having connections error like "Got minus one from read call" from SQLDeveloper try to use the internal IP from Docker0 instead of localhost.

 The Oracle Database inside the container also has Oracle Enterprise Manager Express configured.
 To access OEM Express, start your browser and follow the URL:

     https://localhost:5500/em/